-When making stir fry, I often use whatever vegetables I have on hand and any that need to be used up.
+When making stir fry, I use whatever vegetables I have on hand and need to be used.
 You can also use frozen vegetables to save time if you’re looking for a quick meal.

-When cooking vegetable chow mein, the vegetables are sautéed in some oil before adding the noodles and sauce.
-Then you stir fry everything together and serve!
+When cooking vegetable chow mein, sautée the vegetables in some oil before adding noodles and sauce.
+Then stir fry everything together and serve!

 For this recipe, I’ve added edamame which isn’t a typical chow mein vegetable.
 However, it’s a delicious choice and adds some plant-based protein to the meal.

-I’ve also opted to use spinach but this can easily be replaced by cabbage, bok choy or another type of leafy green vegetable!
+I also use spinach but this can easily be replaced by cabbage, bok choy or another type of leafy green vegetable!